 More Advanced Skills

 Once teens have mastered those basic skills, they should get some practice driving on bigger, busier roads and highways.
 On these roads, you can help your teen practice:

-Teen drivers should learn to anticipate and watch for potential problems from other drivers — always expecting the other driver to do something that will put them at greatest risk.
-For instance, when approaching a stop sign, they should watch for other cars coming from different directions that may not stop.
-In traffic, encourage your teen to watch for cars that suddenly switch lanes without signaling or pull out in front.
+Explain to your teens that defensive driving means actively watching for potential problems — like expecting that other drivers might do something that will put them at great risk.
+For instance, when approaching a stop sign, teens should watch for other cars coming from different directions that may not stop.
+In traffic, encourage your teen to watch for cars that suddenly switch lanes without signaling or that pull out in front.

 Once comfortable with these skills, have your teen practice driving in different conditions such as: